 I studied abroad for a summer at Oxford University in England.

-My speech has been featured on the Tamron Hall Show
+My speech has been mentioned on the Tamron Hall Show

 Disclaimer: Workshops, keynotes, and content on mental health and mindfulness does not replace therapy, clinical or medical advice.
 Blogs, social media, workshops, and coaching sessions do not replace individualized care and counseling.
 Although I have a degree in social work, my content does not substitute for clinical services.
 I do not engage in therapy or therapeutic services through my company.
 As always, please consult with your medical provider or mental health clinician for mental health or medical concerns. - Thank you, Kelsey O’Connor